FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 - `reasonId`

 ### Starting the PiedPiper newspaper company
-You are now going to create the subscription and survey examples discussed earlier, for a paid newspaper website called _PiedPiper_.
+You are now going to create the subscription and survey examples described earlier, for a paid newspaper website called _PiedPiper_.

 Below is a summary of the steps you'll be completing.
 - FusionAuth work: